Sisters of St. Francis of Philadelphia: 21st century

 At the start of the century, there were nearly 800 Sisters of St. Francis of Philadelphia serving in 88 missions in 19 dioceses.
 At its height in 1958, the congregation had numbered 1,600 Sisters working in schools, hospitals, and in social services.

 In 2003, the Franciscan Sisters of Ringwood (F.S.R.) merged with the Sisters of St. Francis of Philadelphia.
 They had been founded as the Capuchin Sisters of the Infant Jesus in Newark, New Jersey, in 1911 by Angela Clara Pesce to serve the Italian-speaking population of New Jersey, where they ran various schools.
 Their motherhouse was by then located in Ringwood, New Jersey.

-In 2007, the Sisters of St. Francis became a co-sponsor, along with the Archdiocese of Philadelphia, Neumann University and St. Katherine Drexel Parish to form Drexel Neumann Academy in Chester, Pennsylvania.
+In 2007, the Sisters of St. Francis became a co-sponsor, along with the Archdiocese of Philadelphia, Neumann University, and St. Katherine Drexel Parish to form Drexel Neumann Academy in Chester, Pennsylvania.
 It replaced St. Katharine Drexel School, which closed in 2005, and was the last Catholic school in the city.

 In the summer of 2021, Neumann University entered into an agreement to purchase the contiguous Our Lady of Angels Motherhouse for dormitory space.
 Some Franciscan Sisters will continue to reside on the premises.
 The congregation retains the Assisi House retirement convent; Red Hill Farm, a member-supported community farm; and the Franciscan Spiritual Center.
-The retired sisters at Assisi House make sandwiches for the poor and homeless of Philadelphia. premises.
 The congregation retains the Assisi House retirement convent; Red Hill Farm, a member-supported community farm; and the Franciscan Spiritual Center.

-As of 2022 the congregation includes about 355 sisters in 19 states, as well as in Ireland, and Africa.
+As of 2022, the congregation includes about 355 sisters in 19 states, as well as in Ireland and Africa.
 They serve in a variety of ministries: prayer ministry; parish and diocesan ministry; spiritual and pastoral care; service to the elderly, the homeless, the poor, persons with AIDS, and immigrants and refugees.
 The motherhouse is currently located in Aston Township, Pennsylvania.
 There is also a program called "Franciscan Companions" for members of the laity to participate in the congregation's service of prayer and ministry.

+Tau Symbol

+A wooden Tau attached to a necklace.

+The main symbol for the Sisters of St. Francis of Philadelphia is the Tau.
+For Franciscans, the Tau represents Eucharist, voluntary conversion, and the Crusades.
+St. Francis turned the symbol into one of penance and Jesus's passion.
+It also acts as a reminder to serve all people, including those typically ignored by society.
+The Sisters of St. Francis of Philadelphia, and various other Franciscan orders, use the Tau.

+Assisi House

+The Assisi House is a retirement home located in Aston, Pennsylvania, near the Our Lady of Angels Convent and the Motherhouse.
+It is a multifaceted center equipped to care for sisters afflicted with illness and mental disorders, such as Alzheimer's or Dementia.
+There is dedicated time for prayers, liturgies, and the rosary.
+The retired sisters at Assisi House make sandwiches for the poor and homeless of Philadelphia.